Epradoni/Website./README.md

 # Website
  Testing GitHub while building a website.
  Currently, i can only do HTML, but soon i will code in CSS too.
- After I learn CSS, I will learn JavaScript too.
+ After I learn CSS, I will learn JavaScript too..
 In short: I will become a master in Front-End Development...